Try "cat diabetes" or "dog being sick"

 How to prevent weed killer poisoning in cats

 To prevent your cat from becoming ill from exposure to weed killers, only use pet-safe herbicides and strictly follow the manufacturer’s instructions.
-When using products, keep cats away from treated areas until the product has dried, or as per manufacturer instructions.
-Store all gardening chemicals out of reach of pets and clean up any spillages immediately.
+When using products, keep cats away from treated areas until the product has dried, or for as long as the manufacturer advises.
+Always store gardening chemicals out of your pet's reach, and always clean up any spillages straight away.
 Consider manual weed removal methods.

 Research into weed killer and cats

-This letter written by vets and titled Glyphosate toxicity in animals discussed research on treating cats and dogs who had been poisoned by weed killers containing glyphosate.
-Although glyphosate itself was generally considered low in toxicity, it proved harmful when combined with other chemicals in products.
+This scientific study written by vets and titled glyphosate toxicity in animals discussed research on treating cats and dogs who had been poisoned by weed killers containing glyphosate.
+Although glyphosate was generally considered low in toxicity, it proved to be harmful when combined with other chemicals in gardening products.

 Cats poisoned by glyphosate often showed signs like vomiting, lack of appetite, and tiredness, but they were less likely to suffer from diarrhoea than dogs.
 Cats were especially prone to severe breathing problems when exposed to glyphosate, including cases that led to death.
 Cats faced a higher risk of dying from glyphosate poisoning, with 22% of cases being fatal compared to 5% in dogs.
 The findings from this study suggested that while glyphosate might not be very toxic by itself, the additional chemicals mixed with it could lead to serious health issues, particularly in cats.